pcartwright81/creality_wifi_box_client/README.md

-Soap API for Here Comes the Bus  Based on methods captured from Android Application.
+API for the Creality Wifi box.